apereo/apereo.github.io/_posts/cas/2016-10-01-cas5rc3-release.md

 # JWT AuthN

-Thanks to Pac4J, A number of fixes have gone to ensure JWTs can successfully be validated based on customizable encryption and signing algorithms, which can now be specified for a given CAS service definition.
-Additional checks are also in place to report on the validity of the JWT itself and its required fields.
+Thanks to Pac4J, a number of fixes have gone in to ensure JWTs can successfully be validated based on customizable encryption and signing algorithms, which can now be specified for a given CAS service definition.
+Additional checks are also in place to report on the validity of the JWT itself and its required fields such as the `sub`.

 # Dependency Upgrades